MarcialRosales/task-demo/README.md

 Step 4 - Launch Shell [spring-cloud-dataflow-shell/target]
 `java -jar spring-cloud-dataflow-shell/target/spring-cloud-dataflow-shell-[VERSION].jar`

-Launching a task in Spring Cloud Data Flow, SCDF from now on, requires 3 steps:
+Launching a task in SCDF requires 3 steps:
-1. Register our application's code with the SCDF so that it can execute it.
+- Register our application's code with the SCDF so that it can execute it.
 There are various ways to register our application's code.
 The most intuitive one is to register the jar we just built.
-2. Create the task definition that links our application's code with a logical name.
+- Create the task definition that links our application's code with a logical name.
-3. Launch the task with any required parameters, e.g. our greetings message or the exit status.
+- Launch the task with any required parameters, e.g. our greetings message or the exit status.

 Step 5 - Register our application's code via the SCDF's shell
 ```